 Gilbert’s opioid-related bankruptcy work is extensive, involving multiple matters and a wide range of legal strategies and techniques.
 As counsel for creditors, Gilbert attorneys seek to maximize the resources available and dedicated to combating America’s ongoing opioids crisis, including through lengthy and complex negotiations with Debtors and other creditor groups.
 The firm also is involved in pre-bankruptcy-related negotiations with the same goal: securing resources to help abate the opioid crisis that is ravaging our country.

-Most recently, as mass tort, deal, and insurance counsel to the Ad Hoc Committee of Governmental and Other Contingent Litigation Claimants in In Re: Purdue Pharma L.P., Gilbert played a central role in negotiating the terms of the confirmed bankruptcy settlement that involved all opioid creditors, the Purdue debtors, and the Sackler family, and will lead to more than $10 billion being received by claimants.
-Currently, Gilbert plays a similar role as counsel for the Ad Hoc Group of Governmental Entities Holding Opioid Claims in In re: Mallinckrodt PLC which resulted in a confirmed bankruptcy plan on June 16, 2022 which provides for funds and insurance assets to be transferred to Opioid Master Disbursement Trust II for the benefit of claimants against Mallinckrodt for its conduct in the opioids industry.
+Most recently, as mass tort, deal, and insurance counsel to the Ad Hoc Committee of Governmental and Other Contingent Litigation Claimants in In Re: Purdue Pharma L.P., Gilbert played a central role in negotiating the terms of the confirmed bankruptcy settlement that involved all opioid creditors, the Purdue debtors, and the Sackler family, and if affirmed on appeal will lead to more than $10 billion being received by claimants.
+Gilbert played a similar role as counsel for the Ad Hoc Group of Governmental Entities Holding Opioid Claims in In re: Mallinckrodt PLC which resulted in a confirmed bankruptcy plan on June 16, 2022 which provides for funds and insurance assets to be transferred to Opioid Master Disbursement Trust II for the benefit of claimants against Mallinckrodt for its conduct in the opioids industry.